Pediatric Cancer Treatments

 Surgery

-Surgeons can sometimes treat cancer by removing it from your child’s body.
-Depending on the type of cancer and its stage, a surgeon may remove the entire cancer tumor and surrounding tissue or part of the tumor and tissue.
-Removing tumors can reduce the effects of cancer on your child by easing cancer symptoms and reducing pain.
+Surgeons treat cancer by removing it from your child’s body.
+Depending on the type of cancer and its stage, a surgeon may remove the entire tumor and surrounding tissue or part of the tumor and tissue.
+Removing tumors can reduce cancer symptoms and pain.

 Brain and Spinal Tumor Surgery